vinayvaida27/Transformer/README.md

 - Extended the bigram model into a Multi-Layer Perceptron.
 - Used embeddings + hidden layers to capture richer context.
 - Trained with cross-entropy loss and gradient descent.
 - Experimented with mini-batching and learning rate schedules.
+- Generated names using the MLP with a context size of 3.

 MLPs improve modeling capacity but require careful initialization, optimization, and normalization to stabilize training.